Khyrunnisa A.

-Khyrunnisa A. is an Indian author of children's fiction, speaker, academic and a columnist, who created the comic book character 'Butterfingers'.
+Khyrunnisa A. is an Indian author of children's fiction, speaker, academic and columnist who also writes for adults.
+She created the comic book character 'Butterfingers'.
 The character first appeared in the Indian children's magazine Tinkle.
 Thirteen-year-old Amar Kishen, aka Butterfingers, now features in the eponymous Butterfingers series of novels and short story collections published by Puffin, the children's imprint of Penguin Random House India.